elastisys/ck8s-cluster/WIP-CHANGELOG.md

   controller.
 This also means that the DNS records now points to the EIP IP address instead of every worker.
 - Using BaseOS as VM image instead of plain ubuntu for all k8s nodes on Exoscale and Safespring.
+- Switch from RKE to kubeadm for k8s cluster management